Covid-19 Information & Resources

 The health and safety of CIS’s community remains our highest priority, and we continue to monitor the coronavirus situation daily as we attempt to keep a balance between mitigating risks to an acceptable level in what is an evolving situation.
 We will continue to take necessary precautions as well as adapt our practices as the situation requires, keeping the best interests of the health and safety of our community and visitors a priority.

 February 7, 2020

-In response to the international concerns around the Coronavirus, CIS continues to be very aware of the international and local news, and while not overreacting to the threat, we still want to take it seriously.
-You will see in each class that additional hand sanitizers have been added and teachers are talking with students about the importance of hand cleaning.
+In response to the international concerns around the Novel Coronavirus, CIS continues to be very aware of the international and local news, and while not overreacting to the threat, we still want to take all reports seriously.
+You will see that additional hand sanitizers have been placed in each class and teachers are talking with students about the importance of hand cleaning.
 Hand cleaning has been identified by the WHO as the most effective defense against the Coronavirus.